 Like many other denominations, Cumberland Presbyterians believed their church was uniquely destined to shape the future of the Christian nation.
 As evidence, they pointed to their republican form of church government, commonsense “medium theology” between Calvinism and Arminianism, origins and predominance in the trans-Appalachian West, Scotch-Irish heritage, and moderation on the great questions of slavery and Reconstruction.
-They spoke in this way to justify their continued existence as a separate denomination; after all, the church began somewhat in spite of itself, when a few Presbyterian preachers in Kentucky and Tennessee were suspended in 1805 for rejecting Calvinist predestination.
+They spoke in this way to justify their continued presence in the denominational marketplace; after all, the church began somewhat in spite of itself, when a few Presbyterian preachers in Kentucky and Tennessee were suspended in 1805 for rejecting Calvinist predestination.

-Meanwhile, the realities and legacies of slavery presented problems of their own.
+Meanwhile, the realities of slavery presented problems of their own.
 Was slavery an instrument of or a stain upon the Christian nation?
 Were black people destined to be co-agents of the Christian nation, or were they destined to leave America and evangelize Africa?
 Should slaveholders be barred from communion or, after the war, former slaveholders forced to repent?
 The church’s compromises on these questions bespoke both its material dependency on slave labor and its commitment to white supremacy.
 After all, though the church proudly claimed to have stayed united throughout the Civil War era, this claim ignored one-fifth of its membership—the formerly enslaved—who ultimately formed a separate church in 1874.